 File Properties Dialog

 This dialog box provides options for file storage.
-Most of them have to do with how to treat unsigned 16-bit integer data, produced by 16-bit cameras.
-According to the MRC standard, MRC files in integer mode store data as signed integers, ranging from -32768 to 32767.
+The ones at the top have to do with how to treat unsigned 16-bit integer data, produced by 16-bit cameras.
+The MRC standard used to be that MRC files in integer mode stored data as signed integers, ranging from -32768 to 32767.
 However, 16-bit cameras have the potential to produce numbers higher than 32767.
 SerialEM provides five (!) options for dealing with this possibility.

-Independent of these choices of how to treat the numeric values, this box provides three options for the format of the file in which data can be saved.
+Independent of these choices of how to treat the numeric values, this box provides five options for the format of the file in which data can be saved.

 When saving to an MRC file, the dialog provides another option for saving metadata, into a file in the autodoc format.
 This file will be given the full name of the image stack plus the extension '.mdoc', which stands for 'metadata autodoc'.
 When you open or read from an existing MRC file, the program will automatically search for an associated '.mdoc' file and read metadata from the file whenever reading an image, thus restoring more information about the image (e.g., defocus) than would otherwise be available.

-Both kinds of autodoc files, image and metadata, contain identical information about each image.
+Both kinds of autodoc files, image and metadata, contain identical information about each image, described in File Formats and Other Documentation.
 The files also have information at the top that replicates some of the information that would appear in an MRC header.
 This includes the 'Pixel spacing', which is the pixel size in Angstroms.
-The IMOD programs extracttilts and extractpieces can extract the same information from either type of file as they can from the extended header of the MRC file.
-Eventually IMOD may be able to handle this information appropriately, but currently it does not have any mechanisms for keeping it up to date as the image file is changed, so it important to continue to save the standard items in the extended header.
+The IMOD programs Extracttilts and Extractpieces can extract the same information from either type of file as they can from the extended header of the MRC file.
+In fact, they will automatically look for information in an associated autodoc file if the values are not found in the extended header.
+In addition, Newstack and Edmont can transfer information from the autodoc file associated with an input file to a new autodoc for an output file.

-Allows data to be saved as bytes or 16-bit integers.
-If there is a 16-bit camera and values are not being divided by 2, or if there are any buffers with unsigned data in them, an option to save in the non-standard unsigned integer mode is also available.
+Allows integer data to be saved as bytes or 16-bit integers.
+If there is a 16-bit camera and values are not being divided by 2, or if there are any buffers with unsigned data in them, an option to save in unsigned integer mode is also available.
+These options are apply only if you are saving a non-floating-point image, because there is no provision yet for conversion of floats to integers or bytes.

 When saving 16-bit data: